patrickmineault/codebook/decoupled.myst.md

 ```
 ````

-The larger problem with functions with side effects is that they're hard to reason about: you often need to understand their internals and state in order to use them properly.
-They're also hard to test. **Not every function with side effects is problematic**.
-My pragmatic advice is to organize your code so that many functions are pure, and the functions with side effects are well-behaved.
+Functions with side effects can be hard to reason about: you often need to understand their internals and state in order to use them properly.
+They're also hard to test. **Not every function with side effects is problematic, however**.
+My pragmatic advice is to first learn to spot and understand pure functions.
+Then organize your code so that many functions are pure, and those that are not are well-behaved.
 For instance:

 * Write functions which modify their arguments, or return values, but not both
-* Use classes or decorators rather than stateful functions
+* Use classes or decorators to encapsulate state rather than using stateful functions
 * Concentrate your IO in their own functions rather than sprinkling them throughout the code

 ### Make your code more Pythonic